wiechu/apache2buddy/Dockerfiles_Testing_Only/README.md

 				'SuSE');
 ```

+Obviously Red Hat is proprietary so for testing purposes we wiill stick to CentOS and Scientific  (where base images are available).

 Don't forget when testing on Docker, apache2buddy requires that the image has a capability added at runtime:

 	--cap-add SYS_PTRACE